 Truck accidents don’t happen as often as you might think.
 Car accidents are in fact more common than truck accidents, not just in Mississippi, but all over the U.S. But even if they are less frequent, truck accidents are responsible for a greater number of serious injuries and fatalities than any other type of road accident.
 The occupants of trucks involved in a collision are also less likely to be injured than anyone else.
-That includes pedestrians, cyclists, motorcyclists and passengers and drivers of smaller vehicles.
-In one year alone, in 2015, there were 4,000 fatalities across the U.S. caused by a truck accident.
-Of that number of deaths, just under 70% of them were the occupants of smaller vehicles involved in the crash, while 22% were pedestrians, cyclists and motorcyclists.
+That includes pedestrians, cyclists, motorcyclists and passengers, and drivers of smaller vehicles.
+In one year alone, in 2015, there were 4,000 fatalities across the U.S. caused by a truck accidents.
+Of that number of deaths, just under 70% of them were the occupants of smaller vehicles involved in the crash, while 22% were pedestrians, cyclists, and motorcyclists.

 Despite the disproportionate statistics, truck company insurers often aggressively defend their clients, disputing damages claimed by victims of negligence by truck drivers and their employers.
 Any slight discrepancy in a plaintiff’s account of the accident, or what is claimed, may be seized upon by an insurer as an excuse to reject a claim.
 At the same time, trucking companies often unscrupulously attempt to reduce their exposure by removing evidence or covering it up to avoid claims of negligence or reduce potential damages claimed.

 Anyone who has been injured in a truck accident through no fault of their own should seek legal assistance from an experienced truck accident attorney to ensure they frame their claim carefully to avoid outright rejection by a trucking company insurer.